-I asked Darryl what cookies “made” Christmas for him, and he said.
+I asked Darryl what holiday cookies “made” Christmas for him, and he said.
 “Those wreath cookies that are dark green.
-With the cornflakes.”
+With the corn flakes.”
 I was stunned by this answer.
 “What!?
 Are you kidding me?”
 I’m just not into green cookies, I guess.

-There was no way that I was going to make his “favorite” Christmas cookie for this series, so I decided to make one that I know his mom makes every year, and I know he likes it, even though I guess he likes the green wreaths more. (!)
+There was no way that I was going to make his “favorite” Christmas cookie on my site, so I decided to make one that I know his mom makes every year – chocolate crinkle cookies.
+I know he likes these, even though I guess he likes the green wreaths more. (!)

-So, here you go, vegan and gluten free chocolate crinkle cookies.
+Well, here they are…the best, most delicious, vegan and gluten free chocolate crinkle cookies.

-You will LOVE these gluten free chocolate crinkle cookies, and you wouldn’t ever guess that they were allergy friendly.
-You have a couple of options here…you can use applesauce OR prune puree for the egg replacers.
-I wouldn’t use flax seed eggs, because I think they would get gummy.
+- Egg Replacer – You have a couple of options here…you can use applesauce OR prune puree for the egg replacer.
+I wouldn’t use flax seed eggs, because I think the cookies would get gummy.
 The fruit keeps these a little lighter.

 Disclosure: This post contains affiliate links.

-Vegan and gluten free chocolate crinkle cookies - everyone's favorite holiday cookie!
+Vegan and gluten free chocolate crinkle cookies – this recipe is always a big hit at holiday parties.

 - 1 cup dairy free chocolate chips